thirstyDr/yarnitCaseStudy/README.md

 This code can be deployed as a standalone Python script or integrated into a larger application or API.
 To run the code, simply execute the Python file after installing the required dependencies.

-**Note**

-This implementation uses the `langchain` and `langchain_openai` libraries, which provide a high-level interface for working with large language models like OpenAI's GPT-3.
-The quality and suitability of the generated content may vary depending on the topic, prompt templates, and language model used.